Nathan Evans (singer): Music style

-Evans is a singer-songwriter, often using multiple tracks of his own voice.
+Evans often uses multiple tracks of his own voice.
 He accompanies himself with guitar and percussion.
 He sings in a baritone.

 Other work

-In January 2022, Evans appeared as himself in the fourth episode of the seventh series of the Scottish mockumentary series Scot Squad.
-In November 2022, he appeared as a racer at the World Wok Racing Championship, televised in Germany as a special episode of TV Total, representing Scotland.
+In January 2022, Evans appeared as himself in the fourth episode of the seventh series of the BBC Scotland mockumentary series Scot Squad.
+In November 2022, he appeared as a racer at the World Wok Racing Championship, televised in Germany as a special episode of TV Total.
+In 2024, he appeared at the European Autoball Championship for the same TV show.
+In both instances, he represented his native Scotland.

+Evans makes a cameo as a non-player character in the 2023 Bethesda video game Starfield.

 Publications

 In May 2021, it was announced that Evans will be publishing a collection of Sea Shanties titled The Book of Sea Shanties: Wellerman and Other Songs from the Seven Seas.
 The book was published on 14 October 2021 by Welbeck.
 It contains over 35 classic shanties and the stories around them, as well as new original shanties by Evans.